 Collecting your recycling

-The recycling green lidded recycling bins are emptied fortnightly on alternating weeks to the refuse bin.
-Your recycling items should be placed loose into this bin.
+The green lidded recycling bins are emptied fortnightly on alternating weeks to the refuse bin.
+Your items for recycling should be loose in this bin.

 We collect a wide range of materials for recycling in this bin with no need to sort them yourself at home.